chipsalliance/Cores-VeeR-EH2/README.md

 ## Dependencies

-- Verilator **(4.102 or later)** must be installed on the system if running with verilator
+- Verilator **(4.102 or later)** must be installed on the system if running with Verilator
-- If adding/removing instructions, espresso must be installed (used by *tools/coredecode*)
+- If adding/removing instructions, `espresso` must be installed (used by `tools/coredecode`)
-- RISCV tool chain (based on gcc version 7.3 or higher) must be installed so that it can be used to prepare RISCV binaries to run.
+- A RISC-V tool chain (based on gcc version 7.3 or higher) must be installed so that it can be used to prepare RISC-V binaries to run.

 ## Quickstart guide

 1. Clone the repository
-1. Setup RV_ROOT to point to the path in your local filesystem
+1. Setup `RV_ROOT` to point to the path in your local filesystem
 1. Determine your configuration {optional}
-1. Run make with tools/Makefile
+1. Run `make` with `tools/Makefile`

 ## Release Notes for this version

-Please see [release notes](release-notes.md) for changes and bug fixes in this version of VeeR
+Please see [release notes](release-notes.md) for changes and bug fixes in this version of VeeR.

 ### Configurations